Is SBA's Advocacy Doing the Bidding of Big Business?

 Shapiro and Goodwin compare the Advocacy office to the White House Office of Information and Regulatory Affairs, because it functions as an anti-regulatory force within the regulatory process. "[I]n actual practice," they write, "both offices serve to politicize the process, funneling special interest pressure into agency rulemakings, even though such interests have already had ample opportunity to comment on proposed regulations.
 Despite these similarities, however, OIRA receives the bulk of attention from policymakers, the media, and the public."

-all" if it has fewer than 1,500 workers.
+Moreover, the Advocacy office does much of this work by parroting the rhetoric and representing the interests of businesses that defy the description of "small."
+In some business sectors, SBA's Advocacy office says, it works on behalf of businesses with more than 1,000 employees — no mom and pop entities these.
+For example, the Advocacy office considers a petroleum refinery to be "small" if it has fewer than 1,500 workers.
 Similarly, it views a chemical plant as "small" if it has fewer than 1,000 workers.
 Such a designation might make sense from the standpoint of breaking into the oil business, but not in terms of needing help from a government office to represent its interests in Washington.
 Moreover, such "small" businesses can be every bit as destructive to the environment, and every bit as hazardous for workers, as their larger and wealthier cousins.
 In short, Shapiro and Goodwin suggest, such enterprises neither need nor deserve taxpayer-funded representation from the Advocacy office, particularly if it is intended to help them escape environmental, health, and safety safeguards.

 Indeed, a report from the Center for Effective Government identifies specific instances in which the Office of Advocacy worked at the behest of large businesses.
 In one example documented in emails obtained by FOIA request, Advocacy worked closely with the American Chemistry Council (ACC), a trade group dominated by large chemical companies, to try to derail EPA’s work on addressing the human harms of hexavalent chromium.
-Advocacy sent a letter to EPA ostensibly expressing concerns on behalf of small businesses, usingtext provided to Advocacy by the ACC
+Advocacy sent a letter to EPA ostensibly expressing concerns on behalf of small businesses, usingtext provided to Advocacy by the ACC.

 The CPR report concludes with a series of recommendations aimed at Congress, the President and the Office of Advocacy itself.
 They include: